 What can the punishment be for a crime of 2nd degree criminal sexual conduct?

 Second degree criminal sexual conduct is a felony in Michigan.
 It can be punishable by imprisonment for up to 15 years, but no more.
 If the victim was below the age of 13 and the defendant was 17 or older, the addition of lifetime monitoring will be added to the prison sentence.
 In addition to any imprisonment or electronic monitoring, the defendant would have to register for the Michigan Sex Offender Registry.
 Depending on the victim’s age, the defendant would have to remain on the registry for 25 years to life.
 If a person take a plea or is found guilty of Attempt criminal sexual conduct 2, that is punishable by up to 5 years.
 If you or a loved one is facing an allegation of second degree criminal sexual conduct, our office can calculate the sentencing guidelines to let you know exactly what you are facing.

 What should a person do if accused or charged with a crime of second degree criminal sexual conduct?

-Crimes of CSC 2 are extremely serious according to Michigan law.
+Crimes of criminal sexual conduct 2 are extremely serious according to Michigan law.
 These allegations need to be addressed by an experienced attorney, specifically with expertise and a background handling sex crime cases.
 Retaining an attorney who has experience in the area of sex crimes can make the difference between a losing and winning defense, or getting the charge dismissed all together.